slueling/Predicting-Airline-Satisfaction/README.md

 # Predicting-Airline-Satisfaction
-## Project created in Winter 2021 for Introduction to Machine Learning
+## Created in Winter 2021 for Introduction to Machine Learning